AgentT30/roadmap_sh/expense-tracker/README.md

 ### Adding an Expense
 ```
 python3 app.py --operation add --description apple --amount 10
+Category not provided for the expense.
+Defaulting the category to 'misc'
 Expense added to datastore successfully.
 ID: 5
 ```